itscomputers/ebe-python/README.md

 # ebe
-a (n unfinished but in progress) number theory package in python
+a number theory package in python.  it is currently unfinished and in progress.